IhaveAbrainFracture/G-U-N/Journal.md

 the onshape history of the doc im using + the worm gear made i used to gaslight myself ( in my defence i took a cross sectional view and thought the work gear was a double sided rack)

+# 26/07/25 4h

+ive spent 4h just tinkering in cad and i genuinly want to shoot myself this project is unbearably anoying so im benching it for a bit